Necrotex/Artifact/readme.md

 # Artifact
-##A Modern PHP utility libary for rapid application development
+##A modern PHP utility libary for rapid application development

 Artifact is intended to make you life as a programmer easier.
 It provides tools, patterns, base classes, and utilites you need in your daily programming life